-Keary Colbert enters his first season as wide receivers coach for the Denver Broncos in 2023.
+Keary (pronounced: Carrie) Colbert enters his third season as wide receivers coach for the Denver Broncos in 2025.
 He was hired by the club on Feb.
-25.
+25, 2023.

-Colbert joins the Broncos with 13 years of coaching experience, including 12 at the collegiate level.
-He most recently served as the wide receivers coach at the University of Florida in 2022.
+Colbert joined the Broncos with 13 years of coaching experience, including 12 at the collegiate level.
+He previously served as wide receivers coach for the University of Florida in 2022.

 Under his guidance in 2022, junior wide receiver Ricky Pearsall led Florida in receiving yards (661) and touchdowns (5) on 33 catches.
 He posted two 100-yard receiving games, including a career-high 148 yards on five receptions (29.6 avg.) on Nov.
 25 at Florida State.

 Colbert joined Florida after spending the previous six seasons with his alma mater, the University of Southern California.
-He began his second stint as an offensive analyst for two seasons (2016-17) before serving as tight ends coach (2018) and wide receivers coach (2019-21) during his final four years at the university.
+He began his second stint at USC as an offensive quality control coach for two seasons (2016-17) before coaching tight ends (2018) and wide receivers (2019-21) during his final four years at the university.

-During the six-year stint at USC under Head Coach Clay Helton, the Trojans posted a 43-27 regular-season record and a .614 winning percentage.
-The program won double-digit games in 2016 and '17, captured the 2017 Pac-12 championship—its first since 2008—and advanced to three bowl games.
+During his six years at USC under Head Coach Clay Helton, the Trojans posted a 43-27 regular-season record and a .614 winning percentage.
+The program won double-digit games in 2016 and '17, captured the 2017 Pac-12 Championship—its first since 2008—and advanced to three bowl games.

 Colbert's stint at USC was highlighted by coaching three wide receivers who were selected in the NFL Draft.
 Drake London was selected by Atlanta with the eighth overall pick of the 2022 draft, while Michael Pittman (2020, 2nd Rd., 34th overall) and Amon-Ra St. Brown (2021, 4th Rd., 112th overall) were drafted by Indianapolis and Detroit, respectively.